 As we know that base constructor invoked first when we create an instance of child class.
 But if we create an instance of child class by parameterized constructor and base class has both default and parameterized constructor then which constructor of the base will be invoked first?

-When you create an instance of a child class using a parameterized constructor, and the base class has both a default (parameterless) constructor and a parameterized constructor, the default constructor of the base class will be invoked first.
-This is because the default constructor is automatically called unless you explicitly use the base keyword to call a specific constructor of the base class.
+When you create an instance of a child class using a parameterized constructor, and the base class has both a default (parameterless) constructor and a parameterized constructor, the parameterized constructor of the base class will be invoked first if you explicitly call it using the base keyword.
+If you don’t use the base keyword, the default constructor of the base class will be invoked.

 using System;